wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 String (256)

 ###Notes
 The value can be any alphanumeric used by any type of marking scale.
 E.g. 80%, B11 or 'excellent'.
+There is also the similar MAX_MARKS property on assessment_instance, which is for analytic purposes.
+It only accepts decimal data.

 ##X_ASSESS_DETAIL